a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 There are [many](https://www.infoq.com/articles/atam-quality-attributes) [software](https://msdn.microsoft.com/en-us/library/ee658094.aspx) [system](https://ewh.ieee.org/r2/southern_nj/BarbacciOct03.pdf) [quality](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.101.5016&rep=rep1&type=pdf) [attributes](https://en.wikipedia.org/wiki/List_of_system_quality_attributes).
 Choosing those that best meet organizational desires can seem overwhelming.
 A good place to start is focusing on 1-3 attributes whose definitions seem most critical to your organization.
 For example, we desire our planes stay airborn, so reliability is an important quality attribute in airplane software.
 Businesses often desire quick adaptation to market conditions, so changeability is a important quality attribute in many businesses.
 Most developers work for businesses, so this series will focus on changeability.

-**Changeability**: How fast you or others can make error-free code changes to satisfy people's desires
+**Changeability**: How fast you or other devs can make error-free code changes to satisfy people's desires

 Things to be aware of:
   - Quality attributes often have overlapping definitions (e.g., changeability, [modifiability](https://www.infoq.com/articles/atam-quality-attributes), and [maintainability](https://en.wikipedia.org/wiki/Maintainability#Software_engineering) all include some aspect of quickly making changes)